RobHolme/vscode-hl7tools/README.md

 * move the cursor to the segment type you want to extract
 * Press F1 --> HL7 Tools: Extract Matching Segments

+### Add Line breaks to segments
+This command is intended to be run when an imported file does not include delimiters between segments (i.e. segments are run together without a line break between each segment).
+This command will identify segments and add in line breaks, displaying the modified file in a new window.
+If line breaks are already present this will have no effect, it is only intended to correct malformed files.
+* Press F1 --> HL7 Tools: Add Linebreaks to Segments

+To activate this command every time a file is the active file in the editor, set the following user preference to true
+`// Apply the command 'Add Linebreak to Segments' every time a file is active in the editor`
+`"hl7tools.AddLinebreakOnActivation": true`

 ## Installation
 ### Visual Studio Code
 Press `F1` and enter the `ext install hl7tools` command.